 Institutions, Regulation, and Health Policy

-Elize Massard da Fonseca is an assistant professor at the Sao Paulo School of Business Administration (EAESP/FGV) in Brazil and a non-resident visiting fellow at the Latin American and Carribean Center at the London School of Economics (LACC/LSE).
-Between October 2021 and March 2022 she will be a visiting scholar at the Lemann Center for Brazilian Studies at the University of Illinois Urbana Champaign.
+Elize Massard da Fonseca is an associate professor at the Sao Paulo School of Business Administration (EAESP/FGV) in Brazil and a non-resident visiting fellow at the Latin American and Carribean Center at the London School of Economics (LACC/LSE)..

 She was a visiting scholar at the Center for Latin American Studies at the University of California Berkeley, visiting researcher at the School of Public Health at the University of Michigan, and visiting researcher at the Department of International Development at the London School of Economics.
 She holds a PhD in Social Policy from the University of Edinburgh (UK, 2011) and a PhD in Public Health from the National School of Public Health (Brazil, 2008).
 She has led several consultancy projects for United Nations agencies (PAHO, UNODC, UNFPA) on issues related to the monitoring and evaluation of public health and social protection projects.